Skip to main content

 Understanding CCD (Concordium) Fees in the Bitcoin.com Wallet App

-Written by Support Team
+Written by Ciaran

-Updated this week
+Updated over a week ago

 CCD is the native cryptocurrency of the Concordium blockchain, a layer-1 network designed for secure, scalable, and compliant decentralized applications.

 When sending or interacting with CCD (Concordium) from the Bitcoin.com Wallet app, users are required to pay a small network fee.
-These fees are necessary to process transactions and maintain the security and performance of the Concordium blockchain..
+These fees are necessary to process transactions and maintain the security and performance of the Concordium blockchain.

 📑 Table of Contents